telerik/reporting-docs/knowledge-base/how-to-dynamically-style-react-report-viewer.md

 ## Description

 In certain cases, one might want to change the styling of the React Report Viewer widget dynamically.
-Be it based on user interaction after the report viewer has loaded, or based on specific user selections, or etc., the styles can be controlled through the `viewerContainerStyle` property.
+The styles can be controlled through the `viewerContainerStyle` property, even in run-time.

 ## Solution